google/googletest/googletest/docs/advanced.md

 NOTE: The code above must be placed at global or namespace scope, not at function scope.

-NOTE: Don't forget this step!
-If you do your test will silently pass, but none of its suites will ever run!

-There is work in progress to make omitting `INSTANTIATE_TEST_SUITE_P` show up under the `GoogleTestVerification` test suite and to then make that an error.
+Per default, every `TEST_P` without a corresponding `INSTANTIATE_TEST_SUITE_P` causes a failing test in test suite `GoogleTestVerification`.
 If you have a test suite where that omission is not an error, for example it is in a library that may be linked in for other reason or where the list of test cases is dynamic and may be empty, then this check can be suppressed by tagging the test suite:

 ```c++
 GTEST_ALLOW_UNINSTANTIATED_PARAMETERIZED_TEST(FooTest);